rjspencer/docs/theming.md

 	defaults to none

-### {RepostLink}
-Create a link that, when clicked, will open a modal asking which of your accounts you'd like to repost this content to

-`repostText`

-	the text to be put inside the <a> tag when the item has not yet been reposted

-	accepted values are any string (HTML included)

-    defaults to "Repost"

-`unrepostText`

-	the text to be put inside the <a> tag when the item has been reposted

-	accepted values are any string (HTML included)

-    defaults to "Unrepost"

-`closeTag`

-	whether or not to close the <a> tag

-	accepted values are true or false

-	defaults to true

-`class`

-	the class to assign to the <a> tag

-	accepted values are any string

-	defaults to none

 ### {ReportContentLink}
 Creates a link that, when clicked, will open a modal for reporting (flagging) content as inappropriate, etc